dirtbags/moth/docs/api.md

     "Config": {
         "Devel": false // true means this is a development server },
-    "Messages: "HTML to be rendered as broadcast messages", "TeamNames": {
+    "TeamNames": {
         "self": "Requesting team name", // Only if regestered team id is a provided "0": "Team 1 Name",